Finding the flow

 At first glance, you might guess the works in Andrew Balkin’s Spatial Construct show are computer-generated or machine-made: They feature stark lines and baroque, geometric patterns.

-But this arresting collection of fine art prints, ranging from sparse pieces done in graphite to full-color “construction-collages” (work composed of multiple drawings layered on top of one another), is the product of years of meticulous work created by an expert hand.
+But this arresting collection of drawings, ranging from sparse pieces done in graphite to full-color “construction-collages” (work composed of multiple drawings layered on top of one another), is the product of years of meticulous work created by an expert hand.
 Spatial Construct, Balkin’s first solo gallery exhibition in New York, opens at the internationally recognized Hollis Taggart Galleries in New York City on June 7.

 Since the 1970s, Balkin has been lauded as a master printmaker by some of the most singular names in contemporary art.
 Working in contract printing and publishing, he has produced prints for such notable artists as Bruce Nauman, Gladys Nilsson and Warrington Colescott.

-Note: Editor's note: This article was corrected to change the term "prints" to "drawings" in two places.